Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

 At this point, we depart from the direct integration of the double bracket flow defined in Eq.~\ref{eq:dbf}.
-Rather than choosing the time steps to be ``small'', which would inevitably require many Pauli rotations to converge, we will instead choose an \emph{optimal} angle, $\theta^*_i$, for each Pauli, $P_i$, in the sequence, chosen to minimize the energy of the reference state, $\ket{\psi}$, by analytically minimizing the cost function
+Rather than choosing the time steps to be ``small'', which would inevitably require many Pauli rotations to converge, we will instead choose an \emph{optimal} angle, $\theta^*_i$, for each Pauli, $P_i$, in the sequence, chosen to minimize the energy of the reference state, $\ket{\psi}$ \footnote{While this approach is valid for any computational basis reference state, the choice of Eq. \ref{eq:proj_approx} means that we must work with $\ket{0}$ as reference state by first transforming $H$ by a sequence of $X$ gates that transform $\ket{\psi}$ to $\ket{0}$, which is essentially a particle-hole transformation.} by analytically minimizing the cost function

 This will ensure that each Pauli rotation minimizes the energy by the maximum amount possible.
-While this leads to a trajectory that deviates from the specific double bracket flow defined in \ref{eq:dbf}, we ultimately only care about the final state.
+While this leads to a trajectory that deviates from the specific double bracket flow defined in Eq.~ \ref{eq:dbf}, we ultimately only care about the final state.
 Since we are no longer faithful to the flow of Eq.~\ref{eq:dbf}, the $s$ parameter is no longer meaningful, so we track the progress of this sequential transformation with an index, indicating the number of iterations: $H(s) \rightarrow H^{(i)}$.